 Information for Incoming Freshmen AND Current Students Thinking of Declaring a CSAM Major

-Here you will find important scheduling information for first-year accepted majors and also for matriculated students thinking about declaring a CSAM major.
+Here you will find important scheduling information for first-year students, and matriculated students thinking about declaring a CSAM major.

 Please review the following information before meeting with your advisor to discuss.

 If you are thinking about declaring a CSAM major:

 Because of the structured nature of the curricula, it is recommended to begin taking the prerequisite/major coursework early on.
 This is important for staying on track for graduation.
 See department links below for major-specific guidelines/curriculum.

 First-year students will be placed in a math class based on their application materials.
 If you have completed or are currently enrolled in a math course at a college – through a dual enrollment program with your high school or AP – then you must email firstname.lastname@example.org as soon as possible with the course and grade/score that you expect to receive or have earned.

 Current students seeking placement in Mathematics or Chemistry courses should fill out the Math and Chemistry Placement Form.
 Your information will be verified by an advisor in the CSAM Student Success Center.
 The department will then contact you to let you know which course(s) will be appropriate placement(s) for you after submitting the form.

 - For incoming freshmen placed into MATH100 and/or CHEM106 – it would be optimal to try to take these courses over the summer.